Helping Enrich Attorneys Lives (HEAL)

 Any response by the HEAL Program is meant to be meaningful, compassionate and appropriate under the circumstances.
 In some situations, the appropriate response might be a card or note from HEAL Program Coordinators or others expressing support and concern.
 Other times, HEAL members might help identify and refer those needing assistance to community or other resources for direct assistance.

 Requests for assistance can be made by a concerned friend or colleague on behalf of another individual or by individuals in crisis themselves.
-Requests should be submitted to HEAL@indybar.org, to IndyBar Executive Director Julie Armstrong at email@example.com or 269-2000, or to one of the IndyBar HEAL Program Coordinators (see sidebar).
+Requests should be submitted to HEAL@indybar.org, to IndyBar Executive Director Julie Armstrong at email@example.com or 269-2000, or to one of the IndyBar HEAL Program Coordinators (see below).
 Members of the HEAL Committee will then assess whether the matter is within the scope of the program, confirm that assistance is wanted, address confidentiality and determine the most appropriate response.

 Information shared with HEAL will be kept confidential and will not be communicated outside of the HEAL program.